MicrosoftDocs/entra-docs/docs/identity/saas-apps/puzzel-provisioning-tutorial.md

 * Determine who will be in [scope for provisioning](~/identity/app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).
 * Determine what data to [map between Microsoft Entra ID and Puzzel](~/identity/app-provisioning/customize-application-attributes.md).

-## Step 2: Configure Puzzel to support provisioning with Microsoft Entra ID
-Contact Puzzel support to configure Puzzel to support provisioning with Microsoft Entra ID.

-## Step 3: Add Puzzel from the Microsoft Entra application gallery
+## Step 2: Add Puzzel from the Microsoft Entra application gallery

 Add Puzzel from the Microsoft Entra application gallery to start managing provisioning to Puzzel.
 If you have previously setup Puzzel for SSO, you can use the same application.
 However it's recommended that you create a separate app when testing out the integration initially.
 Learn more about adding an application from the gallery [here](~/identity/enterprise-apps/add-application-portal.md).

-## Step 4: Define who will be in scope for provisioning
+## Step 3: Define who will be in scope for provisioning

 The Microsoft Entra provisioning service allows you to scope who will be provisioned based on assignment to the application and or based on attributes of the user.
 If you choose to scope who will be provisioned to your app based on assignment, you can use the following [steps](~/identity/enterprise-apps/assign-user-or-group-access-portal.md) to assign users to the application.
 If you choose to scope who will be provisioned based solely on attributes of the user, you can use a scoping filter as described [here](~/identity/app-provisioning/define-conditional-rules-for-provisioning-user-accounts.md).